 A “double promote” situation is one that apartment investors will want to look for and be sure to avoid, as it is a way of a sponsor “double-dipping” in the profits.

-In short, most joint ventures are structured so that, after the LPs achieve their specified returns, the GP will receive a higher percentage of the remaining profits (i.e., the promote).
+In short, most joint ventures design it so that after the LPs reach their agreed returns, the GP receives a larger share of the remaining profits (i.e. the promote).
 This structure results in the GP earning a higher share of profits relative to the original amount of equity they invested in the deal.
 In turn, the LPs receive a lower return than if the GP was not collecting a promote.

 A double-promote scenario occurs when a fund invests limited partner equity with a sponsor.

-Promotes can also be used with real estate funds, in which case both the sponsor and the real estate fund manager take a promote based on certain IRR exceedances.
-This is known as a double-promote.
+People can also use promotes with real estate funds, where both the sponsor and the real estate fund manager receive a promote based on certain IRR exceedances.
+This is better known as a double-promote.

 What is a “Cross-Promote” in Commercial Real Estate?

 Just as a real estate sponsor promote can be utilized to reward the GP overseeing a specific real estate deal, it can also be applied to multifamily real estate fund situations.
-With the latter, a cross-promote is generally applied.
+With the latter, people generally apply a Cross-promote.

-Whereas a sponsor may collect a promote when a specific deal outperforms its initial benchmarks, a cross-promote can be used when a fund manager meets or exceeds specific IRR benchmarks portfolio-wide.
-Cross-promotes assume that not every deal in a portfolio will meet or exceed initial return expectations, but fund sponsors should be rewarded when the fund, in its entirety, outperforms IRR expectations.
+While a sponsor may earn a promote when a particular deal surpasses its original benchmarks, a cross-promote may occur when a fund manager achieves or exceeds specific IRR benchmarks across the entire portfolio.
+Cross-promotes assume that not every deal in a portfolio will meet or exceed initial return expectations.
+However, fund sponsors do deserve a reward when the whole fund exceeds IRR expectations.

 In other words, the fund manager’s promote is “crossed-over” the pool of properties instead of being tied to any one specific property.

-Note, however, that cross-promotes are not used with every fund structure.
+Keep in mind, not every fund structure uses cross-promotes.
 Some real estate funds will opt to utilize promotes associated with individual property performance.
 Others will utilize the cross-promote structure instead.
 It is up to the fund manager to determine how best to proceed.

 A real estate sponsor promotes can be a